Madhusūdana Sarasvatī: Quotes on Madhusudana Saraswati

-Meaning: (Only) the Goddess of Learning, Sarasvati knows the limits of (knowledge of) Madhusūdana Sarasvati.
-And Madhusūdana Sarasvati knows the limits of (knowledge of) Goddess Sarasvati.
+Meaning: (Only) the Goddess of Learning, Saraswati knows the limits of (knowledge of) Madhusūdana Sarasvati.
+And Madhusūdana Sarasvati knows the limits of Goddess Sarasvati (Knowledge).

 Follower of Bhakti Yoga

-Madhusūdana Sarasvatī was a great devotee of Lord Krishna.
-Just like Appayya Dikshita, who integrated Sivādvaita into advaita vedanta, Madhusūdana bridged the sAtvata school of Pancaratra Vaishnavism and Advaita Vedanta philosophy.
-Madhusūdana boldly differs from Adi Sankara in some of his interpretations of the Brahma Sutras and the Gītā, although he salutes Adi Sankara and Suresvara in the most reverential terms.
-Tradition also recounts that Viṭṭhalesa, the son of Vallabhacharya of the Suddhadvaita school, studied under Madhusūdana Sarasvatī, who thus forms a crucial link between Advaita Vedanta and many Vaiṣṇava sects in the north.
+Madhusūdana Sarasvatī was a great devotee of Krishna.
+Just like Appayya Dikshita, who integrated Sivādvaita into Advaita Vedanta, Madhusūdana bridged the Satvata school of Pancaratra Vaishnavism and Advaita Vedanta philosophy.
+Madhusūdana boldly differs from Adi Shankara in some of his interpretations of the Brahma Sutras and the Gītā, although he salutes Adi Shankara and Suresvara in the most reverential terms.
+Madhusūdana places a greater emphasis on the path of devotion (bhakti), while Shankara emphasizes knowledge (jnana) as the primary means to liberation.
+Tradition also recounts that Viṭṭhalesa, the son of Vallabha of the Suddhadvaita school, studied under Madhusūdana Sarasvatī, who thus forms a crucial link between Advaita Vedanta and many Vaishnava sects in the north.

-It is also mentioned at some places that Madhusūdana Sarasvatī was one of the major judge on whether,Tulsi das ji's Ramcharit Manas", written in AWADHI,should be allowed or should it be discontinued.
-Madhusūdana Sarasvatī favoured the idea of allowing "Ramcharit Manas".
-This is also seen asa major achievement towards popularising the BHAKTI movement.Being an Advaitin,this was considered a bold step in those days.
+Sevenfold steps to liberation

+Madhusūdana Sarasvatī draws upon the Yogavasistha detailing of seven stages of yogic practice leading to self-realization and the end of avidya (ignorance).
+It begins with preparatory practices like acquiring knowledge and detachment, progresses to engaging in reflective dialogues, deep meditation, and the revelation of reality.
+In the last three stages, focus is on attaining the state of jivanmukti (liberation while living).
+The last three stages involves achieving complete detachment through determinate samadhi (while voluntarily returning to worldly consciousness), living in heightened detachment, and complete ease and surrender.
+The final stage is where bodily functions are sustained by God marking attainment of jivanmukti.

 Relation with Akbar

 According to a Dashanami legend, Madhusudana Sarasvati complained to the Mughal emperor Akbar about Muslim attacks on Hindu ascetics.
-Akbar's courtier Birbal suggested that Sarasvati initiate non-Brahmin members in his group and arm them.
+Akbar's courtier Birbal suggested that Sarasvati initiate non brahmin members in his group and arm them.
 This legend has been passed down through oral tradition, and its historicity is not confirmed by historical texts.
 However, J. N. Farquhar believed that it had some historical basis.

-There seems to be a coincidental historical data, that might provide a debatable proof to the above fact.
-Immediately after Madhusudan Saraswati's return from Agra, the "Naga-sanyasis" (naked- Sages) did form an assembly in Varanasi and did defend the Hindu pilgrims (or Sanatani pilgrims) from the dastardly attacks of the Muslim warriors.